OscarGuerreroLopez/getfit/README.md

 #### Unit test

-I wished I could have more time to add more test, but unfortunely I don't have much time, if required I can try
+I wished I could have more time to add more test, but unfortunately I don't have much time.

+#### Node version used with NVM:

+v16.13.2